mlwithC/spotifypopularitypredictor/README.md.txt

 Support Vector Machine (SVM)
 -Achieved an accuracy of 98.27%.
 -Offers strong performance with clear class boundaries, especially in high-dimensional space.

+added the comparison model barplot among them we have choosen the random forest model to save.